letsencrypt/acme-spec/draft-barnes-acme.md

 If the server already has a registration object with the provided account key, then it MUST return a 409 (Conflict) response and provide the URI of that registration in a Location header field.
 This allows a client that has an account key but not the corresponding registration URI to recover the registration URI.

-If the server wishes to present the client with terms under which the ACME service is to be used, it may indicate the URI where such terms can be accessed in a Link header with link relation "terms-of-service".
+If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed in a Link header with link relation "terms-of-service".
 As noted above, the client may indicate its agreement with these terms by updating its registration to include the "agreement" field, with the terms URI as its value.

 ~~~~~~~~~~